VincentKempers/fe3-assessment-3/readme.md

 *	I started out working on my data to clean it and work this mess of a dataset.
 So i first rendered it as a text file and deleted what i didn't need and worked my way up from there [`d3.csvParseRows()`](https://github.com/d3/d3-dsv/blob/master/README.md#csvParseRows).

-*	I used parts of the code from [barchart](https://bl.ocks.org/mbostock/3887118) by [Mike Bostock](https://github.com/mbostock).
+*	I used parts of the code from [bar chart](https://bl.ocks.org/mbostock/3885304)  by [Mike Bostock](https://github.com/mbostock).
 To rework it a little bit for the barchart.

-*	Then I used parts of the code from [scatterplot](https://bl.ocks.org/mbostock/3885304) by [Mike Bostock](https://github.com/mbostock).
+*	Then I used parts of the code from [scatterplot](https://bl.ocks.org/mbostock/3887118) by [Mike Bostock](https://github.com/mbostock).
 To rework it a little bit for the barchart.

 *	I started out to clean the data a bit more after I knew what I wanted to do, so that it is readable.To Achieve that i made a function to map all my data and nested the data for the barchart.